 The event also aims to bring information down to align employees with the same vision, through conventions or seminars to bring all stakeholders together in the same place.

-Think also that the simple fact of bringing together collaborators from different departments sometimes allows unexpected collaborations and the emergence of new ideas (and therefore productivity gains): if an accountant and a marketing assistant agree on a process to define a reasonable budget for example.
+Simply bringing together collaborators from different departments sometimes allows unexpected collaborations and the disclosure of new ideas (and therefore productivity gains): if an accountant and a marketing assistant agree on a process to define a reasonable budget for example.

 Show your appreciation :